zalando/postgres-operator/docs/administrator.md

 There a few things to consider when using logical backups:

-1. Logical backups should not seen as a proper alternative to basebackups and WAL archiving which are described above.
+1. Logical backups should not be seen as a proper alternative to basebackups and WAL archiving which are described above.
 At the moment, the operator cannot restore logical backups automatically and you do not get point-in-time recovery but only snapshots of your data.
 In its current state, see logical backups as a way to quickly create SQL dumps that you can easily restore in an empty test cluster.

 2. The [example image](../docker/logical-backup/Dockerfile) implements the backup via `pg_dumpall` and upload of compressed and encrypted results to an S3 bucket.